ESG 2025 ReportLoring's 2025 Environmental, Social and Governance Report

 10th Greater New York Hospital, Outpatient Facilities & Medical Office Buildings Summit

-“What Makes a Project Successful – The Owner’s Perspective,” featured senior leaders from Columbia University Irving Medical Center, Catholic Health, Montefiore, and Yale New Haven Health.
+On April 15, Rahul moderated a panel at the 10th Greater New York Hospital, Outpatient Facilities & Medical Office Buildings Summit, held at Columbia University.
+The session, titled “What Makes a Project Successful – The Owner’s Perspective,” featured senior leaders from Columbia University Irving Medical Center, Catholic Health, Montefiore, and Yale New Haven Health.
 The discussion moved beyond conventional project metrics like budget and schedule, highlighting deeper drivers of success: innovation, adaptability, resilience, and stakeholder engagement.

 Championing Leadership and Collaboration